LawleyFall2017/230-fall2017/weekly_materials/week9/js4-functions.md

 ## Creating and Running the Example Files
 For each of the examples below, you should create a new HTML file and run it in Chrome so you can see the output.
 (Make sure you have the console open so you can see console output, not just HTML output.)

 ## Function *Declarations*
 Here are some examples of JavaScript function declarations.
-Note that when we declare a JavaScript function, we do not declare the *type* of the arguments, or the *type* of the return value.
+Note that when we declare a JavaScript function, we do not declare the *type* of the arguments it will accept, nor the *type* of the value it returns.

 ```html
 <!DOCTYPE html>